"Catnip? That sounds kinda weird."

 How does it affect humans?

 Catnip is a nervine, which helps calm nervous tension and is nourishing to the nerves.
-Herbalist Matthew Wood states that catnip is the mint nervine to give “when in doubt,” meaning it’s a go-to for nervous problems that cannot be deduced to a more specific remedy.
-Catnip, however, has a particular affinity for pain or anxiety that rises upward from the stomach.
-If you’re the type of person who internalizes your stress and feels anxiety rising in your chest, catnip can be an excellent herbal ally.
-Personally, I like to work with catnip if I am experiencing painful, rising gas from something I ate or am feeling nervous about an upcoming event.
+Herbalist Matthew Wood states that catnip is the mint nervine to give “when in doubt,” meaning it’s a go-to for nervous problems that can't be deduced to a more specific remedy.
+Catnip, however, has a particular affinity for discomfort or worry that rises upward from the stomach.
+If you’re the type of person who internalizes your stress and feels tension rising in your chest, catnip can be an excellent herbal ally.
+Personally, I like to work with catnip if I'm experiencing uncomfortable, rising gas from something I ate or am feeling nervous about an upcoming event.